-Quick start with Effector
+Quick start with effector

-Before diving in, itโ€™s worth mentioning that we support llms.txt for using AI assistants like ChatGPT, Claude, Gemini and others.
-You simply need to share the link in the chat or upload the documentation to an IDE like Cursor.
+Before diving in, note that we provide llms.txt so AI assistants such as ChatGPT, Claude, Gemini, and others can read the docs.
+Share a link in chat or upload the docs into an IDE like Cursor.
+Right now you can use:

-Effector Features
+Effector features

-• Versatility ๐Ÿ”„: While Effector integrates perfectly with popular frameworks, it can be used in any JavaScript environment.
+• Universal: integrates with popular frameworks but can run in any JavaScript environment.

 Install effector